Skip to content

 Installation via Docker

-If you want to avoid running your own XTDB server locally, you can instantly play with inserting data and querying right now using the XT Play web-based console.
+If you want to avoid running your own XTDB server locally, you can instantly play with inserting data and querying right now using the XTDB Play web-based console.
 The interactive SQL Quickstart uses this console to showcase XTDB’s SQL dialect and bitemporal capabilities.

 Otherwise, let’s get XTDB downloaded and running on your own machine…